 Applicants who pass the Intake Review process will be scheduled for Phase I Testing.
-The electronic Background History Statement (BHS), which is requested upon successful completion of the Intake Process, must be completed and submitted online prior to attending Phase I Testing.
+An electronic Background History Statement (BHS) will be requested upon successful completion of Phase I Testing.

 This portion of the process is a one day event and includes the written exam, a series of psychological questionnaires, and the physical fitness tests.
 Applicants will be required to bring the following documentation to Phase I Testing:

 - Original/Certified Birth Certificate